etrusci-org/quotes/markdown/quotes.md

 - If we can write or sing or create in some way, even when we are dealing with difficulties or pain, then it becomes something bigger than ourselves - and often beautiful.

+## Brené Brown

+- Integrity is choosing courage over comfort; choosing what is right over what is fun, fast, or easy; and choosing to practice our values rather than simply professing them.

 ## Brian Tracy

 - It doesn't matter where you are coming from.
 All that matters is where you are going.